negin-mgdm/negin-mgdm/README.md

 ## About Me

-🌱 I learned programming with a Bootcamp hosted jointly by HyperionDev and Imperial College London.
+🌱 I started my programming journey through a Bootcamp hosted jointly by HyperionDev and Imperial College London.
+Now, I'm expanding my expertise in data engineering through an intensive training programme at Digital Futures.
 [My Portfolio](https://www.hyperiondev.com/portfolio/NM23080009040/)

-💬 Ask me about programming 💻 and science 🧪.
+💬 Ask me about Programming 💻, Data Engineering 📊, and Science 🧪.

 📫 How to reach me: negin.mgdm@gmail.com

-⚡ Fun fact: As a holder of a Chemistry degree, I embarked on a unique trajectory and delved into the world of programming.
-Now, I bring the precision of a chemist to the art of coding, working as a passionate software engineer.
+⚡ Fun fact: With a background in Chemistry, I took a unique path into the world of Technology.
+Now, I bring the precision of a chemist to the art of coding, working as a passionate data engineer.
 My journey is a blend of atoms and algorithms! 💻🔬

 ## Technologies and Tools